-Germany has never been a destination I was drawn to nor German a language I was drawn to.
-So, what was I doing over there?
-A close friend of mine is currently living in this city and constantly venting me how great and most importantly how cool Berlin is.
+Germany has never been a destination I was drawn yet a close friend of mine is currently living in this city and constantly venting me how great and most importantly how cool Berlin is.
 She encouraged me to come and enjoy her new city.
 I am definitely two things: curious and adventurous.
 Plus, when she mentioned that there was a nice Tibetan restaurant the food enthusiast in me had to jump on the plane!
 I don’t regret it for a second.
 Berlin has a lot to offer.

 I found Berlin to be eclectic, multicultural, lively, carefree, spontaneous.
 The fact that it is a big city does not take away the proximity between its inhabitants.
 Berlin has history, of course the fall of the Berlin wall is one of the most famous events in history and it was a springboard for the artistic culture this city is now known for.